descope/descope-next-js/README.md

 	redirectUrl?: string,

 	// An array of public routes that do not require authentication
-	// All routes are private by default, this is where you will defined which routes are public.
+	// All routes are private by default, use this to configure routes that don't require authentication
 	// In addition to the default public routes:
 	// - process.env.SIGN_IN_ROUTE or /sign-in if not provided
 	// - process.env.SIGN_UP_ROUTE or /sign-up if not provided